-Those that sought the praise of men, more than the praise of God, John xii.
-43, could not believe. because that lust of ambition would, when it should be crossed, draw them away.
-The young man thought it better for Christ to lose a disciple, than that he should lose his possession, Matt. xix.
-22, and therefore went away as he came; Matt. xiii.
-25. The third ground came to nothing, because the plough had not gone deep enough to break up the roots, whereby their hearts were fastened to earthly contentments.
-This self-denial we must carry with us through all the parts of religion, both in our active and passive obedience; for in obedience there must be a subjection to a superior; but corrupt self, neither is subject, nor can be, Rom. viii. it will have an oar in every thing, and maketh every thing, yea, religion serviceable to itself.
+Those that sought the praise of men more than the praise of God, John xii.
+43, could not believe, because that lust of ambition would, when it should be crossed, draw them away.
+The young man thought it better for Christ to lose a disciple than that he should lose his possession, and therefore went away as he came, Mat. xix.
+22. The 'third ground,' Mat. xiii.
+25. came to nothing; because the plough had not gone deep enough to break up the roots, whereby their hearts were fastened to earthly contentments.
+This self-denial we must carry with us through all the parts of religion, both in our active and passive obedience; for in obedience there must be a subjection to a superior; but corrupt self neither is subject, nor can be, Rom. viii.
+7. It will have an oar in everything, and maketh everything, yea, religion, serviceable to itself.
 It is the idol of the world, or rather the god that is set highest of all in the soul; and so God himself is made but an idol.
 It is hard to deny a friend who is another self, harder to deny a wife that lieth in the bosom, but most hard to deny ourselves.
 Nothing so near us as ourselves to ourselves, and yet nothing so far off.
 Nothing so dear, and yet nothing so malicious and troublesome.
-Hypocrites would part with the fruit of their body, Mic. vi. sooner than the sin of their souls.
+Hypocrites would part with the fruit of their body, Mic. vi.
+7, sooner than the sin of their souls.

-CHAP.
-XI.

-Signs of victory over ourselves, and of a subdued spirit.
+CHAPTER XI.-Signs of victory over ourselves, and of a subdued spirit.

-BUT how shall we know, whether we have by grace got the victory over ourselves or not?
+Quest.
+But how shall we know whether we have by grace got the victory over ourselves or not?

+Ans.
 I answer, 1.
-If in good actions we stand not so much upon the credit of the action, as upon the good that is done.
+If in good actions we stand not so much upon the credit of the action as upon the good that is done.
 What we do as unto God, we look for acceptance from God.
-It was Jonas his fault to stand more upon his own reputation, than the glory of God's mercy.
-It is a prevailing sign, when though there be no outward encouragements, nay, though there be discouragements, yet we can rest in the comfort of a good intention.
+It was Jonah his fault to stand more upon his own reputation than the glory of God's mercy.
+It is a prevailing sign when, though there be no outward encouragements, nay, though there be discouragements, yet we can rest in the comfort of a good intention.
 For usually inward comfort is a note of inward sincerity.
 Jehu must be seen, or else all is lost, 2 Kings x.
 16.